Getting My Car Fixed Without Getting Ripped Off

 There will be more to the story when I pick my car up.
 And while I’m optimistic that it will be a good experience, I’m also skeptical.

-We went back to Scotty’s to pick up the car, and got some good news: Scotty replaced the timing belt and water pump for the $848 that he quoted me, versus the $1,100 that Toyota quoted.
-He didn’t think the spark plugs needed replacing, so he left them alone.
+We went back to Scotty’s to pick up the car, and got some good news: Scotty replaced the timing belt and water pump for the $848 that he quoted me, versus the $1,100 that the Toyota dealer quoted.
+My tires were fine, and he didn’t think the spark plugs needed replacing, so he left them alone (100,000 miles later when we sold the car we still hadn’t replaced them).

 So that was my total bill: $848.
 Much better than $2,600.
 And not only am I happy that my bill was less than I feared it would be, I feel pretty good about the service, and about Scotty.
 He seemed honest and knowledgable.
 When I asked questions he knew how to answer them.
 He was familiar with the service that my car needed.
 And, he didn’t talk down to me.
 As it turned out, he dealt with me on the phone and my husband in person, and we both felt good about working with him.